A BRIEF HISTORY OF EASTER

 By Tim Lambert

-The name Easter comes from the Anglo-Saxon name for April, Eostermunath.
-According to a Saxon scholar called Bede it was named after a goddess called Eostre.
+The English word Easter comes from the Anglo-Saxon name for April, Eostermunath.
+According to a Saxon scholar called Bede it was named after a goddess called Eostre (although he is the only writer who mentions such a goddess).
 In the early years of Christianity there was a dispute over the date of Easter.
 In 325 the Nicean Council decided it should be on the first Sunday after the full moon after the Spring Equinox.
 That is why the date of Easter changes each year.
+In the early 18th century German Christians called Moravians began the tradition of a sunrise service to remember the women who went to the tomb of Jesus and found it empty.
+In the late 18th century the sunrise service was introduced into America.

 Friday is the day of the week when Jesus was crucified.
 It is called Good Friday because good meant holy.
 On that day we eat hot cross buns.
 The origins of hot cross buns are obscure but in the 18th century people sold hot cross buns in the street from stalls.
 The Easter bunny was originally a hare because hares were associated with Spring.
 German immigrants took a tradition of a hare who brings colored eggs to children at Easter to the USA.
 Because people in the USA were unfamiliar with hares the Easter hare became a rabbit.